brianrudolf/LANL-Earthquake/README.md

 ## Prediction on test data samples
 To complete the exercise for this competition, time to failure values are predicted for each of the test data samples provided.
 The script 'predict_on_test.py' loads in the saved model and data scaler (the best model can be selected from the 'train_model' script based on the model's performance on the validation set), generates features for the test data, scales said features in the same manner as the training data, and makes a prediction for the time remaining.
 A csv file is then created for submission to Kaggle.

+## Model Performance
+Initial model scores a 'mean absolute error' of 1.542 on the test data from Kaggle.

+The model with FFT features added scores 1.609.
+This is using a XGBRegressor model that has been roughly tuned.